abelardopardo/ontask_b/docs_src/Tutorial/Tasks/explore_dataset_with_excel.rst

   :align: center
   :width: 100%

-Next click in the menu item `Insert` and then click in the `Table` icon as shown in the following figure.
+Next click on the menu item `Insert` and then click on the `Table` icon as shown in the following figure.

 .. figure:: /scaptures/excel_insert_table.png
   :align: center